 is a loose and informal educational society of persons interested in all facets of historical, cultural, science fiction, fantasy, and humor costume.
 Members are often seen on stage and behind the scenes at Science Fiction Convention masquerades, historical reenactment events, and theatre.
-SWCG is Arizona's chapter of the International Costume Guild.
+SWCG is central Arizona's chapter of the International Costume Guild.

 Southwest Costumers Guild has a "Yahoo Groups" e-mail discussion forum.
 Contact the webmaster for information on how to join.